viamrobotics/docs/docs/components/motor/fake.md

 Configuring a `fake` motor can be convenient for testing software without using any hardware.
 For example, you can use a `fake` component as a placeholder while waiting on a hardware shipment, so that other components that depend on this motor (for example, a [base](/components/base)) won't fail to initialize, and your SDK code won't throw errors when it fails to find a physical motor connected to your robot.

+## Configuration

-To configure a `fake` motor as a component of your robot, you don't need any hardware, and you don't need to configure any attributes (though you can configure optional ones).
+To configure a `fake` motor as a component of your robot, you don't need any hardware, and you don't need to configure any attributes (though you can configure [optional ones](#optional-attributes)).

 Just configure your `fake` motor with a name, type and model: